harness-training-dept/HarnessU-CI-CD-Workshop/README.md

 Click submit.
 That will take you to the Service Overview.

 5. In the Service Overview screen click on Add Artifact Source and select Docker Registry.
 For Source Server select Harness Docker Hub.
 This is a sample connection to the public hub.docker.com domain setup automatically for harness.io.
 In non-training or testing environments, you would most likely delete this connector.
-For the Docker image name put rlachhman/amazingapp.
+For the Docker image name put rlachhman/amazingapp OR your own DockerHub version if you are doing the CI Part by hand.

 ![Artifact Source](/images/artifact_source.jpg)